Windows 11 23H2 new features and changes (September 2023 update)

 You will also find a new “Add Phone Photos” option in the command bar to connect your phone and access your images.
 When you click the button, it’ll open a link with a barcode you can scan with your phone to get started.

-And there’s a new “Details” pane that offers more information and actions for a particular file, folder, or drive you select.
+And there’s a new “Details” pane offering more information and actions for a particular file, folder, or drive you select.
 For instance, when choosing a drive, the details pane on the right side will surface sharing options, activity details, file information, related files, and related conversations.

 File Explorer details pane